 Engaging Local Government Leaders (ELGL) is an “accidental professional association” that began in 2012 with a 16 member dinner group, and has now grown to over 4800 members from all 50 states plus Canada, UK, Israel and Australia.
 Focused on all levels of local government (from analysts to mayors; librarians to planners; and everyone in between), ELGL’s mission is to engage the brightest minds in local government by providing timely and relevant content through podcasts, blogs, webinars, social media and conference gathering, with the objective of fostering authentic and meaningful connections that are grounded in practices of equity and inclusion.

-ArtPlace is working with Civic Arts and ELGL to:
+ArtPlace worked with Civic Arts and ELGL to:

 - Host an ELGL blog series with the voices of members and experts discussing their forays into creative placemaking work